Thank you for applying to Housing at Hilbert for the 2020-2021 academic year. This application is for current Hilbert College students.

 The Office of Residence Life and/or Officers of Campus Safety have the right to inspect any and all residential facilities with just cause.
 If a suspected violation of the Student Code of Conduct is taking place, Campus Safety and Residence Life Staff have the right to enter the room immediately without warning.
 Additional Health and Safety inspections will be done two to three times a semester to check for policy violations and fire safety.
 These inspections will be posted twenty-four hours before the inspection is done.
 At times it may be necessary to conduct an inspection without notice.
 This will only be done in times of an emergency or when it is believed that a student’s health or safety is in jeopardy.
 Health and Safety checks will be conducted on all rooms during each break period.

 For all breaks, Trinity and St. Joseph Halls close.
 These breaks include Thanksgiving, Christmas, and Spring Break.
-Except for the period between December 21st and January 2nd, the residential apartments remain open as long as student obtain permission and register to stay.
+Except for the period between December 20th and January 2nd, the residential apartments remain open as long as student obtain permission and register to stay.
 In the event of extenuating circumstances, students in Trinity and St. Joseph Halls may obtain permission to remain on campus during a closure from the Director of Residence Life.
-Such a request should be done in writing at least two weeks prior to the closure and will be considered based on the circumstances and the student’s judicial record.
+Such a request should be done in writing at least two weeks prior to the closure and will be considered based on the circumstances and the student’s conduct record.

 Drug Free School Program